eevee/eev.ee/content/2015-11-06-the-tech-diversity-blind-spot.markdown

 category: blog
 tags: tech, culture

-The only black engineer in a management role at Twitter [recently quit](https://medium.com/tech-diversity-files/thought-on-diversity-part-2-why-diversity-is-difficult-3dfd552fa1f7).
+Twitter [recently lost](https://medium.com/tech-diversity-files/thought-on-diversity-part-2-why-diversity-is-difficult-3dfd552fa1f7) its only black engineer in a management role.

 The top-voted comment about this story on Hacker News begins thusly (emphasis mine):